hzeller/hot-snipper/README.md

 *Work in Progress*

-Here at [MakerNexus], we're now producing the face-shield parts via injection-molding, so now one bottleneck is to cut enough elastic bands.
+Here at [MakerNexus], we're now producing the [Covid-19 effort][FaceShields] face-shield parts via injection-molding, so now one bottleneck is to cut enough elastic bands, which at this point happens entirely by hand.

-A Device to cut button-hole elastic, needed for the [Covid-19 face shields][FaceShields].
+This device helps to cut button-hole elastic.

 It is specialized to work with the particular band we have in width and button-hole distance; it cuts exactly the length we need (18 holes apart,